euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 cover slip and an image registration algorithm.

-The third dimension of a specimen could be accessed using the vertical focus axis of the microscope so as to perform a so called z-stack of images that enlarge the depth of field virtually and could improve the focus accuracy.
+The third dimension of a specimen could be accessed using the vertical focus axis of the microscope so as to perform a so called *z-stack* of images that enlarge the depth of field virtually and thus improve the focus accuracy.

 Virtual Slide Format and Storage
 --------------------------------

-We can now defines the data structure of an acquisition so called later a virtual slide.
+We can now defines the data structure of an acquisition so called later a *virtual slide*.
 A virtual slide is made of a mosaic of fields of view and a set of attributes that constitute the so called *slide header*.
-Examples of attribute are a slide identifier, a date of acquisition or an assay type.
+Examples of attributes are a slide identifier, a date of acquisition or an assay type.

 The mosaic is a set of colour fields of view made of a mosaic index :math:`(r,c)`, a stagger position :math:`(x,y,z)`, a colour index :math:`w` and an image array of unsigned 16-bit integers.
-To store images in memory, the Numpy [Numpy]_ library is well appropriate since it maps efficiently a C linear array data structure in Python.
+To store images in memory, the Numpy [Numpy]_ library is well appropriate since it maps efficiently a C linear array data structure on Python.
+In the followings we will refer the fields of view as *tiles* or *images* according to the context.

-..
-Notes
-   and features like B-Tree indexing and rewriting

-From this mosaic of field of views, we can imagine to reconstruct once the slide image and produce a giant image, where we could use for this purpose the BigTIFF [BigTIFF] extension to the TIFF format.
+From this mosaic of field of views, we can imagine to reconstruct once the slide image and produce a giant image, where we could use for this purpose the BigTIFF [BigTIFF]_ extension to the TIFF format.
 But if we want to keep raw data without information loss we have to imagine a way to store the original fields of view and process them on-line.

-The HDF5 [HDF5]_ library and its h5py [h5py]_ Python bindings is perfectly suited for this purpose.
-The content of an HDF5 file is self defined and the library is open source which guaranty a long therm access to the data.
-The structure of an HDF5 file is similar to a file system having folder objects so called groups and N-dimensional array objects so called dataset that corresponds here to files.
+The HDF5 [HDF5]_ library and its h5py [h5py]_ Python binding is perfectly suited for this purpose.
+The content of an HDF5 file is self defined and the library is open source which guaranty a long term access to the data.
+The structure of an HDF5 file is similar to a file system having folder objects so called *groups* and N-dimensional array objects so called *dataset* that corresponds here to files.
 Each of these objects could have attached attributes.
 This virtual file system provides the same flexibility than a real file system similar to an Unix loop device.
+Figure :ref:`hdf5-file-system` shows an example.

 .. figure:: figure-hdf5-file-system.pdf
    :scale: 60%